Justin-Lui-8/PixelBreach/README.md

-**This project demonstrates a brute force attack simulation using Python on Azure virtual machines to highlight the importance of cybersecurity principles such as password policies, firewall management, and access control.**
+**This project demonstrates a brute force attack simulation using Python on Azure virtual machines to highlight the importance of cybersecurity principles such as password policies, firewall management, and access control.
+Once the attacker infiltrates the vulnerable system, an image is dropped onto the desktop to demonstrate the capabilities of malicious actors.**

 **Team** <br>
 Michael Schlichting Barbey - Offensive Security Engineer<br>